frontity/api-reference/docs-api/frontity-plugins/embedded-mode.md

 But there are some _things to be taken into account_ when using this Embedded Mode:

 - Frontity still needs to be hosted on a separate node server/serverless function (albeit on any domain you like including default domains provided by the hosting provider)
-- WordPress still needs to go through it's [bootstrap process](https://wordpress.tv/2017/06/22/alain-schlesser-demystifying-the-wordpress-bootstrap-process/) on initial page load
+- WordPress still needs to go through its [bootstrap process](https://wordpress.tv/2017/06/22/alain-schlesser-demystifying-the-wordpress-bootstrap-process/) on initial page load
 - more routing is involved (WordPress makes a call to Frontity which returns the HTML to WordPress) so **a caching plugin is a necessity** rather than simply a nice to have.

 ## Installation